 Tenants are to ensure air-conditioning filters are cleaned regularly.
-Council will service evaporative air-conditioning units annually at Councils cost.
-It is the responsibility of the tenant to advise Council staff of any maintenance needs as soon as possible.
+The Shire will service evaporative air-conditioning units annually at Councils cost.
+It is the responsibility of the Tenant to advise the Shire of any maintenance needs as soon as possible.